Need to talk? Call 1800 882 436.

 • You are having regular, painful contractions.

-• You may have nausea, vomiting, soft stools or diarrhea.
+• You may have nausea, vomiting, soft stools or diarrhoea.

 • Your mucous plug may come away.

-If you think your labour has started, it is a good idea to call your hospital, midwife or doctor to let them know.
+If you think your labour has started, call your hospital, midwife or doctor to let them know.

 What else should I consider in the third trimester?